exercism/javascript/exercises/resistor-color/README.md

 # Resistor Color

-Resistors have color coded bands, where each color maps to a number.
+If you want to build something using a Raspberry Pi, you'll probably use _resistors_.
+For this exercise, you need to know two things about them:

+* Each resistor has a resistance value.
+* Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.

+To get around this problem, manufacturers print color-coded bands onto the resistors to denote their resistance values.
+Each band has a position and a numeric value.

 The first 2 bands of a resistor have a simple encoding scheme: each color maps to a single number.

+In this exercise you are going to create a helpful program so that you don't have to remember the values of the bands.

 These colors are encoded as follows: